 All characters on each side total their Tactics Asset levels.
 This total equals their Tactics Pool.
 Points in the pool can be spent during the combat to add +1 to +3 or -1 to -3 to any roll after it is rolled.
-The modifier can be applied to any roll by either side, but no more than 3 points can be spent per side per roll.
+The modifier can be applied to any combat-related d20 Asset Task check by either side, but no more than 3 points can be spent per side per roll.
 If players disagree on whether the points should be spent, the character with the highest Leadership decides.
+So, Shooting, Melee, Recon, Stealth, using a Scanner, throwing a grenade could use Tactics, but damage rolls, Initiative, making a comm call, identifying a plant could not.